 Date of recording/release: April, May 1971/October 1971.
 CD - 1988, 1993, 2001

 Notes: Eruption is a brilliant composite piece that pulls together various musical elements.
 Album notes refer to as many as 15 different parts though the nature of the music means that there are overlaps and the debatable nature of deciding just where one part ends and another begins is reflected in the varied timings given.
 We have divided it into four parts in our own attempt to convey what is included.
-00:00-03:50
+First, 00:00-03:50

 First we have the van Leer composed parts (Orfeus, Answer, Orfeus part 1) drawn originally from works by Bartok and perhaps others.